-For the reporting year 2018, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 109 New York State IDAs.
-The annual report was released in July of 2020.
+For the reporting year 2019, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 105 New York State IDAs.
+The annual report was released in June of 2021.

 - A strong investment in the City of Albany's economy is shown through the total value of projects that were catalyzed by assistance through the City of Albany IDA.
-Supported City projects in total were valued at over \$912 Million, which is more than 28% higher than the average total investment created by IDAs statewide (excluding NYC). - Regarding (PILOTs), the City of Albany IDA generated \$6.01 million, which is higher than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions in 2018 were \$94,533 less per project compared to the statewide average.
-That is 33% lower than the average exemption per project on a statewide level. - In relation to job creation, the City of Albany IDA's net tax exemptions per job gained were also 67% lower than the average for IDAs statewide, and this is without negatively impacting job creation numbers.
-Estimated net job changes from Albany IDA supported projects were shown to be much greater, with 2,369 jobs created 80% higher the than the average for IDAs statewide (over 200% higher for Estimated Net Job change). - The City of Albany IDA also ranked favorably when measuring efficiency.
-In both expenses per job gained (\$235) and expenses per project (\$8,867) the IDA performed more efficiently, with lower expenses than the statewide averages by nearly \$2,908 per job and \$28,000 per project respectively.
+Supported City projects in total were valued at over \$1.03 Billion, which is 37% higher than the average total investment created by IDAs statewide (excluding NYC). - Regarding (PILOTs), the City of Albany IDA generated \$4.8 million, which is higher than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions in 2019 were \$95,252 less per project compared to the statewide average.
+That is 32% lower than the average exemption per project on a statewide level. - In relation to job creation, the City of Albany IDA's net tax exemptions per job gained were also 75% lower than the average for IDAs statewide, and this is without negatively impacting job creation numbers.
+Estimated net job changes from Albany IDA supported projects were shown to be much greater, with 3,036 jobs created nearly double the average for IDAs statewide. - The City of Albany IDA also ranked favorably when measuring efficiency.
+In both expenses per job gained (\$263) and expenses per project (\$9,402) the IDA performed more efficiently, with lower expenses than the statewide averages by nearly \$6,834 per job and \$26,554 per project respectively.

-A similar, favorable comparison was evident as part of the 2015, 2016 and 2017 OSC annual reports.
+A similar, favorable comparison was evident as part of the 2016, 2017 and 2018 OSC annual reports.
 The OSC annual IDA performance report lags behind the reporting year as the OSC collects data and performs the necessary analyses.
-Thus the OSC annual IDA performance report for 2019 will be released in the Spring of 2021.
+Thus the OSC annual IDA performance report for 2020 will be released in the Spring/Summer of 2022.
 The City of Albany IDA has consistently implemented OSC recommended best practices, improving processes, procedures and project evaluation methods further.